HOW MANY SESSIONS AM I LIKELY TO NEED?

 There is no right and wrong.
 The horses will respond in the moment to your emotional state and way of being.
 The facilitators will help you think about what their behaviour might mean in relation to your situation.
 All that is required from the client is that they are themselves and can start to be open to their vulnerabilities as the session and course of sessions unfold.

 Horses don’t need to be trained to react instinctively.
 However they need to be able to easily access their natural states and be emotionally stable in the presence of humans.
 This comes with being able to live a natural, respected and stress-free life; in fields not stables, in herds not alone, with as much play as work and in balanced relationships with people not forced into submissive, ‘person as leader’ roles that most conventional horsemanship favours.

 Our horses are selected based on their inquisitive, friendly natures and their desire to interact with people as one of the herd.
 Their unique personalities, preferences, appearances and place in the herd all play a role in creating a rich environment for learning and healing.

 WHAT IF I STAND IN THE WRONG PLACE AND GET HURT?

 Facilitators will step in if they feel that there is a risk to the safety of client or horse.
 Our horses are well versed with people, adults and children, and will communicate their requirement for personal space where necessary.
 Our horses have no history of aggression towards people and their wellbeing is nurtured at all times in order to keep them emotionally sound.
-If the facilitators feel that the horses are not being treated kindly by a client or if the horse has an extreme, uncharacteristic reaction to a client this will be addressed and the session may be brought to a close.
+Physical and emotional safety briefings are given before each and every interaction with the horses.

 WHAT IF I DISAGREE WITH WHAT THE THERAPISTS ARE SAYING?